Yelp/mrjob/docs/guides/spark.rst

 Multiple steps are run as a single job
 --------------------------------------

-If you have a multi-(MR)step job, the Spark runner will run them all as a single Spark job.
-This is usually what you want (more efficient), but it can make debugging slightly more challenging: step failure exceptions give a range of steps, no way to access intermediate data.
+If you have a job with multiple consecutive :py:class:`~mrjob.step.MRStep`\s, the Spark runner will run them all as a single Spark job.
+This is usually what you want (more efficient), but it can make debugging slightly more challenging (step failure exceptions give a range of steps, no way to access intermediate data).

 To force the Spark runner to run steps separately, you can initialize each :py:class:`~mrjob.step.MRStep` with a different ``jobconf``